 Besides journalism, Shaun’s other passion is soccer.
 He plays the game and is a senior referee in Calgary.
 Attending the World Cup in Brazil in 2014 was a major thrill.
 He and his wife also enjoy skiing and hiking in the Rockies, volunteering and gardening.

-Southern Albertans look to CTV Calgary for excellence in news and entertainment programming and that legacy of news innovation and community involvement continues today as we celebrate over 50 years in broadcasting.
+CTV News Calgary is southern Alberta's trusted source for local breaking news and weather and our legacy of news innovation and community involvement continues as we celebrate nearly 60 years in broadcasting.

-CTV Calgary (CFCN) went on the air for the first time on the evening of September 9, 1960 and was the first independent television station in Canada.
+On September 9, 1960, CTV News Calgary (CFCN) went on the air for the first time and was the first independent television station in Canada.

 The first broadcast was a 30-minute news program, followed by two movies, bringing then owner H. Gordon Love’s life-long dream to reality.

-CFCN became a member of the Canadian Television Network (CTV) on October 1961 and one of the station’s longest running shows, The Buck Shot Show, started in 1967.
+CFCN became a member of the Canadian Television Network (CTV) in October 1961 and one of the station’s longest running shows, The Buck Shot Show, started in 1967.

-Canada’s largest telecommunications company, Bell Canada Enterprises, has owned CTV Calgary since 2000.
+Canada’s largest telecommunications company, Bell Canada Enterprises, has owned CTV News Calgary since 2000.

-CTV Calgary’s trusted team of journalists and top-notch news producers, editors and photographers are dedicated to providing the best in local news programming to southern Alberta on-the-air, in the community and online.
+CTV News Calgary’s trusted team of top-notch videojournalists and producers are dedicated to providing the best in local news programming to southern Alberta online, on-the-air and in the community.

 Join us each weekday for CTV Morning Live Calgary, News at Noon, News at 5, News at 6 and News at 11:30 and on weekends for the News at 6.

-Don’t miss news when it happens; subscribe to our Breaking News email alerts HERE.
+Keep up with the news when it happens and subscribe to our Breaking News email alerts HERE.